REPORT

 Our View

-The explanation states that "the towels have a poor texture when washed using conventional washing methods and machines, so we have introduced a new machine that improves the texture."
+The explanation given is that "the towels have a poor texture when washed using conventional washing methods and machines, so we have introduced a new machine that improves the texture."
 However, in many production areas and factories, including China, this type of "new machine" has been commonly used for some time, and machines that put pressure on the fabric are not used very often.
 It is inappropriate to describe an unconventional washing method as "normal."
 It sounds as if they are spending time and effort to make the towels feel good, but this is a common process for towels and there is nothing special about it.
-It is true that some poor quality towels simplify this process to reduce costs, but it is unreasonable to compare them to such products.